T 03: Sponsor Attitudes and Behaviors on Patient Recruitment: Insights from Line Management Clinical Operations Personnel

 Vice President, Business Development

-Imperial CRS United States
+Imperial United States

 Understand the current behaviors of clinical operations personnel at sponsor companies as it relates to patient recruitment